 Local economic indicators have slowed considerably and remain at record low levels.
-Unemployment remains relatively low in New Hartford (local unemployment for the 2018/2019 fiscal year was 3.2%).
+Unemployment remains relatively low in New Hartford (local unemployment for the 2019/2020 fiscal year was 3.8%).
 Residential construction, the primary source of Grand List growth remains at relatively low levels.
-Only eight (8) permits were issued for new homes in 2018/2019 fiscal year with an estimated value of \$1,869,300 (there were 9 in the prior year for a total of \$2,300,000).
+Only eight (8) permits were issued for new homes in 2019/2020 fiscal year with an estimated value of \$1,794,080 similar to 2018/2019 fiscal year when eight permits were also issued (\$1,869,300).
+There were 9 permits issued 2017/2018 for a total of \$2,300,000.
 The lack of new construction continues to place pressure on residential real estate taxes.
 The Town is anticipating a reduction in some state grants.
 Over the past year the town has utilized state and federal grants to complete several large infrastructure projects, but grant funding continues to get harder to find.